betaglot/plantabeta/docs/reference/Beta/WhatBeta.md

 Via just gives the options, Beta is required to Solve, since solution requires Moto.
 Beta occurs when more than module is required in 1stPersonPoint of view.
 Planter's perspective.

-Neuro that just thinks about NeuroElements
+Neuro that just thinks about NeuroSkills

 Beta/WhatBeta.md, <dev>Beta.BetaInstance</dev>, ![1043.jpg](/PaperPhoto/1043.jpg)
 Beta/WhatBeta.md, <dev>Beta.BetaInstance</dev>, ![1318.jpg](/PaperPhoto/1318.jpg)